 Reporting a Defect

 A Client is encouraged to provide feedback regarding the severity of the issue based on the priority for their organization to be resolved.
-Each time a User contacts SSG Support with a defect related issue, a new case number and a defect number will be provided to the User.
-The User will receive communication from a SSG Support specialist on the status of the case and defect based on the criteria set below.
+Each time a User contacts Bonterra Support with a defect related issue, a new case number and a defect number will be provided to the User.
+The User will receive communication from a Bonterra Support specialist on the status of the case and defect based on the criteria set below.

 Severity and Resolutions

-Major functionality issue that prevents Client from being able to use SSG Software or a major functionality issue which does not have a workaround that is key to Client’s platform performance and causes major impact to Client.
+Major functionality issue that prevents Client from being able to use Bonterra Software or a major functionality issue which does not have a workaround that is key to Client’s platform performance and causes major impact to Client.

 The Development Team works to resolve these issues immediately with a target resolution of two business days or less.